Understanding and Preparing for IPv6

 - Administrative Access: Root access or a user account with

-sudoprivileges on the server. - Operating System: A dedicated server running either Ubuntu 18.04 or Debian 9.
+sudoprivileges on the server. - Operating System: A dedicated server running either Ubuntu or Debian.

 - Command Line Familiarity: Basic knowledge of navigating the terminal and using text editors like